Onboarding

 Sync your repos

-- Upon successful authorization, you’ll be redirected to the Settings page in Tusk.
-Check the boxes belonging to the repositories that you want to make pull requests in.
+Upon successful authorization, you’ll be redirected to the Repositories page in Tusk.
+Click Enable on the repositories that you want to enable Tusk for.

-- Wait 5 minutes for the repo(s) to be synced.
-During this time, Tusk will also set up a config for the agent to self-lint and run the tests it generates for your repo(s).
+Wait around 1 minute for the repo(s) to be enabled.
+During this time, Tusk will also set up a test execution environment where the agent can self-lint and run the tests it generates.

 Connect your project management platform